PlayTheFallen/markov-research/README.md

 ## Requirements

-Current requirements dicate that rethinkdb is used and a node version with import capability (this package uses the module typeset).
+Current requirements dictate that rethinkdb is used and a node version with import capability (this package uses the module typeset).

 ## Current limitations